How to apply the Buddhist approach to your sleep routine

 Getting the right amount of quality sleep plays an essential role in everyone’s life.
 Without good sleep, our brain can’t work properly, and our ability to make good decisions or be creative significantly decreases.

 Even though we understand the importance of a good rest, the statistics show that “1 in 3 U.S. adults regularly don’t get enough sleep”, and “62% of adults around the world say they don’t sleep as well as they’d like”.

-Losing some sleep occasionally due to binge-watching or heavy workload won’t ruin your health, but continual lack of quality sleep might lead to long-term problems like lowered immunity, depressions, heart attack, or diabetes.
+Losing some sleep occasionally due to binge-watching or a heavy workload won’t ruin your health, but continual lack of quality sleep might lead to long-term problems like lowered immunity, depression, heart attack, or diabetes.

 While getting enough quality sleep can be problematic due to the many distractions around us, there’s always a way to fight this.

 I followed his advice step by step, and the results showed up in less than a week.
 So if you have problems falling asleep or getting out of bed due to morning laziness, you’ll benefit from these methods as well.

 When Nick came to Thailand to become a Buddhist monk, instead of a bedroom, he got a simple tent.
 Although it might seem like an uncomfortable way to spend the nights, he admits that this simplicity made him sleep better than ever before.